Adarsh1999/web-dev-assignment/PartA/Readme.md

 Both text fields on the second page are also validated, allowing only numbers.
 All four arithmetic operations are performed using only one Arrow Function.

-Implementation Details

-- I used Bootstrap for the calculator page